Scheduled MonumentsEnglandCity walls: section extending 50ft (15m) between Windsor Row and Nash's Passage

 City walls: section extending 50ft (15m) between Windsor Row and Nash's Passage is a scheduled monument protected by Historic England under reference 1005283.
 View the official record →

-The city walls of Worcester represent medieval defensive architecture constructed during the 12th and 13th centuries, with this particular section between Windsor Row and Nash's Passage forming part of the broader circuit that once enclosed the city.
+The city walls of Worcester represent substantial medieval fortifications that once enclosed the historic core of the city.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005283.

 City walls: section extending 50ft (15m) between Windsor Row and Nash's Passage is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005283.